Funding Governance Technology Through Grants and Sponsorship

 Child safety compliance funding.
 Safeguarding compliance technology can be funded through child safety and protection grants, especially where the technology ensures consistent implementation of safeguarding frameworks.

 Sport-specific funding.
-Sport Australia and state sport bodies have funding rounds for governance improvement.
+Australian Sports Commission and state sport bodies have funding rounds for governance improvement.
 A technology-enabled governance strategy is increasingly expected.

 Creative Financing